tkuester/taky/doc/README_SECURITY.md

 ATAK does not prompt the user to see if they want to accept the download, it just downloads the datapackage in the background.

-A simple solution is to not run the DPS, and disabling "File Sharing" in ATAK under "Settings / Tool Preferences / Data Package Control Preferences".
+A simple solution is to not run the DPS, and disable "File Sharing" in ATAK under "Settings / Tool Preferences / Data Package Control Preferences".
 You may need to disable "Mesh Network Mode" under "Settings / Network Preferences / Network Connection Preferences / Enable Mesh Network Mode" as well.
 COT will